 March 14th (3.14) is probably the nerdiest of all holidays but it has a growing number of followers.
 People all over the world will be marking the day in a host of weird and wonderful ways, from running races of 3.14 miles, to baking and enjoying pies of infinite (and irrational!) fillings!

-Below shows the first 3,422 digits, and below right the first 123,201 of π
+Below shows the first 3,422 digits and below right the first 123,201 of π

 Krzywinski worked together with Christian Ilies Vasile to generate another series where the digits 1-9 were arranged around the circumference of a circle.
-These were then connected to each other whenever they occurred, with a thread of colour.
+These were then connected to each other whenever they occurred, with a thread of color.
 Dots were also placed outside the circle according to how frequently each number repeated in the chain.

 This is part of a series created in 2016.
 Digits of pi were each assigned a mass and made to collide into and orbit around each other.
 Aren’t they cute?!